hdmrlib/HDMR-Lib/docs/user_guide/quick_start.md

 # Quick Start

-This page provides a short introduction to the main workflow of **HDMR-Lib**.
+A short introduction to HDMR-Lib showing the minimal workflow for getting started.

 For installation instructions, see the Installation page.